AndriianChestnykh/fsmp/README.md

 # Decentralized File Storage Marketplace

-Main purpose of the system is to provide decentralized and secure disk space trading platform.
-The principle is free market between Data Owners (DO) who need to rent disk space to store/backup their files securely and Disk Space Owners (DSO) who rent their disks, which are empty or not completely occupied with some data.
+Main purpose of the system is to provide public, decentralized and secure disk space renting platform.
+The principle is free market between Data Owners (DO), who need disk space to store/backup private data, and Disk Space Owners (DSO), who provide disks for that purpose.

-File Storage Marketplace is decentralized unlike traditional cloud storages.
+File Storage Marketplace is absolutely decentralized unlike traditional cloud storages.
 There is no single party, who controls DO and DSO cooperation in any possible aspect.

 ### **There is no authority, who is physically able to do the following**